Birding is a very popular extension of many visitors' purpose in visiting National Parks.

 The purpose of such designated birding weekends is to:

-Collect data on the avian (bird) species found in the given park or set region of that park.
+- Collect data on the avian (bird) species found in the given park.

-Allow beginner birders to interact with more experienced hands.
+- Allow beginner birders to interact with more experienced birders.

-To raise money for various park projects that are beyond the limited budget of South African National Parks.
+- To raise money for various conservation projects that are beyond the limited budget of South African National Parks.

-The Kruger Park Birding Weekend, facilitated by the West Rand Honorary Rangers, is one of the highlights on the annual birding calender, and the biggest of these events.
+The Kruger Park Birding Weekends, facilitated by the West Rand Honorary Rangers, is one of the highlights on the annual birding calendar, and the biggest of these events, having been held annually at most of the camps in the park since 1999.
 Not only is Kruger Park one of the top birding areas in the country, it is a weekend of camaraderie between likeminded people, with birders from across the country descending on the park.
-The Rangers carefully select normally inaccessable areas for the birding drives and normal gate times at the camps no longer apply, with drives leaving at three or four in the morning and arriving at wonderful birding spots by sunrise for the dawn chorus.
+The Rangers carefully select several difficult to access areas for the birding drives and normal gate times at the camps no longer apply, with drives leaving at three or four in the morning and arriving at wonderful birding spots by sunrise for the "dawn chorus".